dempe/blog/resources/posts/reducing-javascript-on-my-blog.md

 ## Comments

 This one is the hardest.
 There are a few options like [Staticman](https://staticman.net/), AWS Lambda, or email-based comments where you manually add each comment and rebuild your site (lol).
-All of these would require a full rebuild of the site for the comments to be displayed in addition to added complexity.
+All of these would require a full rebuild of the site for the comments to be displayed in addition to an enormous amount of added complexity.

 I'll just stick with Giscus.

 ## Conclusion

 Meaningless foray?
-Eh, not entirely.
+Possibly.
+But!
 I learned a few things.
 That's what it's all about, right?

 ## Footnotes